 You Get To Keep Your Tips

 Except for valid tip pools, you are not required to share or hand over any tips that you receive.
-A valid tip pool [includes] workers who typically receive more than $30 in tips each month.
-At Wahlburgers, the plaintiffs allege that the owners regularly kept tips that were for the employees, and required tipped employees to share their tips with employees who are not entitled to tips, such as cooks, an illegal requirement.
+A valid tip pool includes two or more workers who typically receive more than $30 in tips each month.
+At Wahlburgers, the plaintiffs allege that the owners regularly kept tips that were for the employees and required tipped employees to share their tips with employees who are not entitled to tips, such as cooks, an illegal requirement.

-According to the FLSA, broken equipment, such as drinking glasses, are considered a business expense and should not be deducted from an employee's pay if one breaks — unless an employee did it on purpose or showed gross negligence when handling the equipment.
-If an employee does have wages deducted for broken equipment, the deductions can not bring the hourly wages below the minimum wage.
-As mentioned above, your hourly wage must add up to the minimum wage, otherwise your employer must make up the difference.
+According to the FLSA, broken equipment, such as drinking glasses, is considered a business expense and should not be deducted from an employee's pay if one breaks — unless an employee did it on purpose or showed gross negligence when handling the equipment.
+If an employee does have wages deducted for broken equipment, the deductions cannot bring the hourly wages below the minimum wage.
+As mentioned above, your hourly wage must add up to the minimum wage, otherwise, your employer must make up the difference.

 Want to Learn More About Your Rights?

 If you are a restaurant worker and you believe your employer is violating labor laws in any of the ways mentioned above, your employer might be denying wages to which you are entitled.

 The attorneys at Morgan & Morgan are always here to help.
 Having dealt with these types of cases for decades, you can be certain that you are in good hands when you work with Morgan & Morgan to recover the compensation you rightfully deserve.
 To get started, you can fill out the Morgan & Morgan free case evaluation form for more information about your options.